8 injured after MTA bus goes over rail, dangles over Cross Bronx Expressway

+The MTA said the GPS revealed the bus appeared to be traveling at 17-26 mph during the incident.

+"We know the speed limit on the road is 25 mph, but the appropriate speed for taking a turn such as this is between 3 and 4 miles per hour," MTA Chief Safety Officer Pat Warren said.
+"So we can say at this time while the investigation is ongoing, speed is clearly a factor and is obviously of great concern to us."

-The 55-year-old driver was attempting to turn left off University Avenue onto a ramp to the Washington Bridge when the Bx35 bus suddenly went off the road at around 11:10 p.m. last night.
+Authorities say the 55-year-old driver, an 11-year-veteran, was on his regular route when he attempted to turn left off University Avenue onto a ramp to the Washington Bridge and the Bx35 bus suddenly veered off the road.

-"The bus fell approximately 50 feet onto the access road" below, the FDNY said.

-Half of the articulated bus was left hanging off University Avenue, feet from the Cross Bronx Expressway below.
+The FDNY said the bus fell approximately 50 feet onto the access road below, and half of the vehicle was left hanging off University Avenue feet from the Cross Bronx Expressway below.

 ALSO READ: Drivers rescued from cars after water main break floods Cross Bronx Expressway

-The articulated bus is made up of two sections, with the accordion section connected by cables.
-When the bus left the roadway, it was suspended by the cables connecting the two sections, which suspended the front section in air.
+The articulated bus is made up of two sections, with an accordion section connected by cables.
+When the bus left the roadway, it was suspended by the cables, which suspended the front section in air.

 FDNY units are on scene of a motor vehicle accident at University Ave and the Cross Bronx Expressway in the Bronx where a tandem bus has crashed through the barriers and is hanging off the overpass onto the roadway below.
 There are nine civilian injuries reported at this time. pic.twitter.com/00YQ897hhs— FDNY (@FDNY) January 15, 2021